 But like everything, DTF printing has its good points and its bad points.
 We'll explore them all in this article.

-1. Hassle Free Vibrant High Quality Prints
+PROS OF DTF PRINTING1.
+Hassle Free Vibrant High Quality Prints

 3. Durability